TomaszWaszczyk/historia.waszczyk.com/src/content/march-31.md

 ---

-The resoult of COVID-19 is the end of democrasy in Hungary.
+The result of COVID-19 is the end of democrasy in Hungary.

 Then Israel, meanwhile Poland.